When it comes to hiring a tutor for your child, it could be a daunting experience.

 Is your child communicative?
 Does he need constant attention and on-going monitoring?
 Is he being distracted easily?
 Is she a chatterbox?

-If quiet and shy describes your child, it’s better to bring him to an agency where a large number of tutors are available to choose from.
+If quiet and shy describe your child, it’s better to bring him to an agency where a large number of tutors are available to choose from.
 If your child is easily distracted, In-House tutoring is a better choice where the studying environment is tightly controlled.

 Cost vs. Result

 Although it’s doesn’t appear to have a causal relationship between cost and quality, we all understand that there a implicit trade off between them.
-Individual private tutors are the least expensive.
+Independent private tutors are the least expensive.
 In-House franchises such as Sylvan are the most expensive of them all. (note: Sylvan provides one-on-three tutoring based on a large upfront commitment, roughly $55 per hour rate.)
 When cost is the major concern, start with private tutors.
 5 Essential Questions applies regardless.